putyourlightson/craft-blitz/README.md

 - Logged-in user specific content such as username, orders, etc.
 - Forms that use CSRF protection
 - Shopping carts and checkout pages

-Blitz is compatible with live preview.
-It will detect when it is being used and will not cache its output or display cached file content (provided the server rewrite, if used, checks for GET requests only).

 ## Server Rewrite